constpereiradev/eco/README.md

-# Laravel 10 crud api
+# Eco
 <p align="center">
     <img src="images/api-logo.png" width="150" height="150">
 </p>

 ## About the project
-CRUD User API made with Laravel 10.
+Eco is a social media build with Laravel.

 # Releases